ppy/osu-wiki/news/2024/2024-06-25-osu-lazer-updates-june-25-2024.md

 - **New rank/grade display skinning element.** One small step for osu!(lazer), a giant step for the skinning community.
 - **The Traceable mod is now ranked in osu!(lazer).** For now the pp multiplier will be the same as Hidden, but that's bound to change in the future.
-- **Judgments are now visible and properly displayed for the Magnetised, Repel and Depth mods.** They were previously hidden while the devs were figuring out how to properly code that in, but they'll now clearly show you how many 50s (mehs) your're dropping.
+- **Judgments are now visible and properly displayed for the Magnetised, Repel and Depth mods.** They were previously hidden while the devs were figuring out how to properly code that in, but they'll now clearly show you how many 50s (meh's) you're dropping.
 - **The Constant Speed mod has been added for osu!taiko.** This mod was previously only available in osu!mania, but has now been added to osu!taiko as well after community feedback.
 - **The Relax mod has been implemented for osu!taiko.** Staying on topic with osu!taiko, you can now play maps without having to worry about which buttons you are hitting.
 - **You can now change the speed modifier for mods with shortcuts.** Press `Ctrl` + `Up` or `Down` to change speed modifiers for the last selected speed mod.